-In addition to the stock options issued under the Plan, and in conjunction with the IPO, the Company granted 292,500 of non-qualified stock options as provided for in the President's employment agreement.
-The options are exercisable within 10 years of the date of grant at \$10.00 per share, were 100% vested at the grant date and have a remaining contractual term of 9.47 years.
-As of June 30, 2021, there was no unrecognized compensation expense related to these options as they were 100% vested upon issuance.
-These options are for unregistered securities, and the option agreement does not include a registration rights agreement.
+In addition to the stock options issued under the Plan, and in conjunction with the IPO, the Company granted non-qualified stock options to purchase 292,500 shares of common stock as provided for in the President's employment agreement (the "President Options").
+The President Options are exercisable within 10 years of the date of grant at \$10.00 per share, were 100% vested at the grant date and have a remaining contractual term of 9.22 years.
+As of September 30, 2021, there was no unrecognized compensation expense related to these options as they were 100% vested upon issuance.
+The shares of common stock issuable upon exercise of the President Options will be unregistered, and the option agreement does not include any obligation on the part of the Company to register such shares of common stock.
 Consequently, the Company has not recognized a contingent liability associated with registering the securities for the arrangement.
-As of June 30, 2021, the aggregate intrinsic value of the unregistered options outstanding and exercisable was \$0.
+As of September 30, 2021, the aggregate intrinsic value of the President Options was \$0.